Growth Trends for Related Jobs

 Pages may spend time at the circulation desk, either under the supervision of a librarian or by filling in for a librarian who's busy.
 Working at the circulation desk requires pages to check out books, check them back in, check books for damage, sort books according to where they are shelved, and determine which books need repairs and which need to be reshelved.

-2016 Salary Information for Library Technicians and Assistants
+- Career Trend: Library Technicians and Assistants